Kubernetes Installation Guide

 api.your-domain.com.
 IN A YOUR_STATIC_IP

-# IDP Server
+# IdP Server

 login.your-domain.com.
 IN A YOUR_STATIC_IP